-Year Summary of Annual Training/ Employees Trained Target Met (Y/N) Variance Met (Y/N) 2021 HFN training, Tsawak-qin Forest Professionals received ABCFP Webinar training Y N/A 2020 No Formal Training Update in 2020 N Y 2019 Planning staff received cultural training associated with the formation of the Huu-ay-aht First Nations and TFL44 Limited Partnership.
+Year Summary of Annual Training/ Employees Trained Target Met (Y/N) Variance Met (Y/N) 2022 ABCFP Conference, Kiixin Tour 2021 HFN training, Tsawak-qin Forest Professionals received ABCFP Webinar training Y N/A 2020 No Formal Training Update in 2020 Y 2019 Planning staff received cultural training associated with the formation of the Huu-ay-aht First Nations and TFL44 Limited Partnership.
 Also, Geoff Plant was a guest speaker on the topic of Indigenous Relationships in the Current Legal Context.
 Y n/a 2018 Planning staff received broad training from the company's Director of Indigenous Relationships on the United Nations Declaration on Rights of Indigenous Peoples (UNDRIP) Y n/a 2017 Training reviewed the Tsilquot'in Decision; Updates to the Replacement FSP and how it relates to Cedar Side Agreements in the Maa-nulth Treaty.
-Training specific to Planning Staff in the Port Alberni Forest Operation Y n/a 2016 Training continued on Maa-nulth Treaty Rights associated with the Forest Stewardship Plan and better understanding of Aboriginal Rights and Title in areas of high strength of claim within the DFA.
-Instruction given to the broader Planning Staff Y n/a
+Training specific to Planning Staff in the Port Alberni Forest Operation Y n/a

-File: P:\EMS\CSA\SFM_Plan\2021\TSAWAK-QIN_SFMP-App.1_2021_Detailed_Indicator+Results_FINAL.doc
+File: A:\EMS\CSA\SFM\Plan\2022\TSAWAK-QIN\SFMP-App.1\2022\Detailed\Indicator+Results.doc